Schmutterers-Schmiede/AoC_GridPuzzleTemplate/README.md

 <img width="962" height="152" alt="image" src="https://github.com/user-attachments/assets/fed0ebf2-50ac-48b9-9962-9ff57acb4bfd" />

 ### Implementing an algorithm
 There is no main loop here.
 Instead you need to implement the ExecuteStep method, which performs a single step of your algorithm and you need to save your state in properties of the puzzle class.
-This is because the Program takes care of timing frames when you let the algorithm run freely and it needs to trigger each individual step step at the right time.
+This is because the Program takes care of timing frames when you let the algorithm run freely and it needs to trigger each individual step at the right time.

 <img width="432" height="495" alt="image" src="https://github.com/user-attachments/assets/ad190a7c-3905-4a8a-99d1-d6953ac00b2f" />